wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    lb_ingress_ips - Your IP.
 This is used in the load balancer security groups to ensure only you can access the demo application.

    <tt><strong>suffix</strong></tt> text value AWS appends to resource names its creates.
+   This needs to be changed in each run because, by default, secrets created by AWS Secrets Manager require 30 days before they can be deleted.
+If this tutorial is destroyed and recreated, a name conflict error will occur for these secrets.

 1. Run using <tt>terraform init</tt>